gregyjames/stocktwits-sentiment/README.md

 # Tutorial
 1. Run pip install -r requirements.txt (Python 2), or pip3 install -r requirements.txt (Python 3)
+2. Edit the call to get_symbol_msgs in analysis.py to modify the stock of choice.
 2. python analysis.py

 # Credits